-6. ARTchers
+6. Likhain

 This club aims to bring out the creativity, imagination, and artistic potentials of the students to its fullest.
-It further aims to enhance the skills of its members in creative drawing, cutting, painting, coloring, as well as multi-media designs.
+It is for those who have great interest and desire to support the arts.
+It aims to enhance the skills of its members in creative drawing, cutting, painting, coloring, as well as multi-media designs in a personalized, open, and exploratory manner.